Search: 23 results

 There was no end of all the people, even of all them over whom he was: yet they that come after shall not rejoice in him.
 Surely this also is vanity and a striving after wind.

-If oppression of the poor, and violent taking away of judgment and righteousness thou seest in a province, do not marvel at the matter, for a higher than the high is observing, and high ones are over them.
+If you see the oppression of the poor, and violent perverting of justice and righteousness in a province, marvel not at the matter: for the high official is watched by a higher one; and there are yet higher ones over them.

 For he will not brood much over the days of his life, since God will keep him occupied with the joys of his heart.

-And though he had lived a thousand years twice over, yet good he hath not seen; to the same place doth not every one go?
+Yea, though he lives a thousand years twice over, yet he has seen no good: do not all go to one place?

-Be not over much wicked, neither be thou foolish: why shouldest thou die before thy time?
+Be not over much wicked, neither be thou foolish: why shouldst thou die before thy time?

 Because now that evil works are not hastily punished, the heart of man giveth himself over unto wickedness.

-The words of the wise in quiet are heard, More than the cry of a ruler over fools.
+more than the shouts of a ruler over fools.

 Send thy victuals over the waters, and so shalt thou find them after many years.